The 2018 Slovakia Heritage Tour (September 7-16) offers Lively Harvest Festivals, Folk Arts and Music, Beautiful Countryside, and Medieval Cities…

 September is the perfect time to travel to Slovakia… the summer tourist season is over: warm days turn into cool evenings; the fruit and nut trees lining the roads are bountiful; fields of sunflowers and corn are ready for harvest; and the grapes are picked and slowly fermenting to Burčiak, the new wine… a main-stay of the many fall festivals that spring up in cities and villages across the countryside.

 For Slovaks, it’s a time to gather outdoors, to dance, and celebrate traditional customs as well as new ways.
 In the spirit of our county fairs, the Fall Festivals bring out extended families, all ages, to renew ancient craft and music traditions as well as enjoy today’s pop culture.

-The 2017 Slovakia Heritage Tour will have the chance to visit a few of the most popular festivals:
+The 2018 Slovakia Heritage Tour will have the chance to visit a two of the most popular festivals:

 – Radvanský Jarmok, Banská Bystrica.
 The Slovakia Heritage Tour group will be in town for this 360th Market Celebration of the harvest which fills the beautiful central square of this central Slovakia city, Unlike the summer craft and music festivals which focus on tradition, the Harvest Festivals brim with life, blending deep folk art and music traditions with modern ways.
 On stage, a group of village folk dancers perform with the traditional violins, accordions and cymbal followed by a local teenage hip-hop group.
 In the many craft booths, a traditional woodworker demonstrates his crafts and wares next to a contemporary jewelry booth.